-The Bruce R. Watkins Cultural Heritage Center is a living museum that pays tribute to the legacy of Kansas City’s early African-American pioneers.
-The center exemplifies the cultural, artistic and history of the African American experience.
-Bruce R. Watkins was a politcial and social activist who saw a need to recognize the many contributions African-Americans have made to develop Kansas City.
+The Bruce R. Watkins Cultural Heritage Center is a living museum that pays tribute to the legacy of Kansas City’s early African American pioneers.
+The center exemplifies the culture, art, and history of the African American experience.
+Bruce R. Watkins was a political and social activist who saw a need to recognize the many contributions African Americans have made to develop Kansas City.

 Joyce C. Hall checked into the Kansas City YMCA in 1910 and soon after began selling postcards, stored in a shoebox, to local merchants.
 Thus was born the world’s largest greeting card company, Hallmark Cards.
 Artists including Norman Rockwell, Pablo Picasso and Georgia O’Keeffe later would contribute to the Hallmark line, while presidents beginning with Dwight Eisenhower in 1957 tapped the company to create official White House Christmas cards.